jmbarbone/pyjordan/README.md

 # pyjordan

-Python functions and testing/learning and things
+Python functions and testing/learning and things.